 The EU has invested considerable effort, resources and political capital into a system of economic governance reliant on rules.
 Despite the encouraging evidence of an enduring recovery in the economic performance of the Eurozone and the wider EU, the macroeconomic policy framework for EMU remains incomplete.
-Key outstanding issues include: how to complete banking union; the means by which an effective role for fiscal policy in macroeconomic stabilisation is attained while maintaining fiscal discipline, and the more tricky matter of how to legitimate the measures in place Research by the FIRSTRUN project sheds new light on many of these issues.
+Key outstanding issues include: how to complete banking union; the means by which an effective role for fiscal policy in macroeconomic stabilisation is attained while maintaining fiscal discipline, and the more tricky matter of how to legitimate the measures in place.
+Research by WP6 and others involved in the FIRSTRUN project sheds new light on many of these issues.
 Specifically, three questions can be posed about what is now in place or envisaged in fiscal policy and the surveillance of macroeconomic policy: